 Gun Runner is just another in a long line of Whitney Stakes winners through history.
 The race has been taking place for 90 years and is named after the Whitney family, who are prominent supporters of the sport of Thoroughbred racing.
 The Whitney family have had more stakes winners than any other family in the history of racing in the United States.
 The face of the family today is Marylou Whitney, who is as much an icon as Saratoga Springs itself.

 Known as the “Grand Dame of Saratoga,” Whitney is a living legend in Saratoga.
-At 91 years old, the Whitney Stakes have always been a part of her entire life.
+At 91 years old, the Whitney Stakes has always been a part of her entire life.
 And as much as racing in Saratoga Springs has shaped her, she has shaped Saratoga Springs.
 Not only has she had a presence in Thoroughbred racing, with victories from her homebred Bird Town in the 2004 Kentucky Oaks and a victory by Bird Song in the 2004 Belmont Stakes, she has also been a huge force in helping to rejuvenate Saratoga from the weakest of the New York Racing Association’s three tracks to the thriving community it is today.

 “Marylou was very involved in maintaining the image of Saratoga as a great place to live in or visit,” said Joe Dalton, president of the Saratoga County Chamber of Commerce from 1970-2010.
 “She was always one of the best promoters of Saratoga.
-She did a lot to create an image of class for Saratoga that started to come into full effect in the mid-1970’s.”
+She did a lot to create an image of class for Saratoga that started to come into full effect in the mid-1970s.”

 Aside from being the only woman to own and breed a Kentucky Oaks winner, Bird Town, Whitney is also known for her philanthropic work.
 This includes the foundation of the Markey Cancer Center in Lexington and creating the Hoofprints Walk of Fame outside Saratoga’s clubhouse entrance.
 This Walk of Fame honors some of the great champions who have raced there.
 She continues to be a driving force in the Saratoga and racing communities to this day.